While we advocate as a general rule that ‘you are what you eat’, the fact is that you are what you ‘digest, absorb and metabolise‘.

 Nutrition Technical Advisor

-“To optimise the absorption of omega-3 EPA, give your digestion a helping hand by taking supplements with food.
-If they repeat on you, take EPA supplements just before a meal containing fat.
+“To optimise the absorption of omega-3, give your digestion a helping hand by taking supplements with food.
+If they repeat on you, take supplements just before a meal containing fat.
 The bile and enzymes produced when you eat a meal will help to breakdown the fat, and consuming a meal already containing fat will support the digestion process by helping to transport the omega 3 fatty acids to the parts of the body required, such as the brain.”

 How fat is absorbed